DBT Skills Group Therapy in Newton, Kansas

 Getting into a group that fits you

-Groups are for adults in Kansas.
+Groups are for adults physically located in Kansas.
+If you're in Newton, North Newton, Hesston, Burrton, Goessel, Whitewater, Moundridge, or anywhere in the wider Wichita and Hutchinson area, reach out to get started.
 You'll meet with us first to talk through what you're looking for and make sure group is the right move.

 Group of young people gathered in a room, raising their fists together in a show of unity and celebration.